HestHub/nix-config/blog.md

 And we're back!

-The whole installation took about 30 minutes, from pressing reboot until I started writing here again.
-That is after checking that everything is in place, logging into a couple of apps, and setting up GitHub access.
+The installation took only about 30 minutes, from pressing reboot until I started writing here again.
+That is, after checking that everything is in place, logging into the most crucial apps, and setting up GitHub access,

 All in all, the manual steps I still need to perform are:
 - copy my configuration file from my public GitHub repo